 If you absolutely need to use plastic food storage bags, wash and reuse them when possible.
 Keep in mind, if raw meat was in these kinds of bags, it is unsanitary to reuse even after washing.
 This is because plastic is porous.

 Buy & Use products you know are environmentally conscientious

 Look at your seafood, is it endangered?
 Is it sourced responsibly?
 Find out more here.

 Use a tote bag instead of single-use plastic bags when you go shopping.

 Keep micro-beads and petroleum-based products out of your life.
 Micro-beads are commonly used in face washes and soaps.
 Petroleum products are in everyday items ranging from single use plastics, raincoats, and even detergents.
 Read what's in it before you buy it.

 Are your soap, detergents, and cleaning items biodegradable?
 If they are, that means it will not harm the environment.
-Check the lable to see what’s in your home cleaning supplies.
+Check the label to see what’s in your home cleaning supplies.
 A good alternative for cleaning bathrooms and kitchens is baking soda and vinegar.
 Some alternative cleaning tools can be found here.

 How's that carbon footprint?